 Make Ahead and Freezing Instructions:

-To Freeze: Bread pudding can be frozen successfully, just don’t add the vanilla cream sauce until ready to heat and enjoy.
-Store covered in the freezer for up to 2 months.
-Thaw in the refrigerator overnight before re-heating in the oven.
+To Freeze: Allow baked bread pudding to cool completely, then cover well with aluminum foil and freeze for up to 2 months.
+Thaw in the refrigerator overnight before reheating in the oven.

 Follow me for more great recipes